Gender Dysphoria and Transsexualism

 A strong belief that they feel and react like another gender

-In biologic males, use of the female hormone estrogen causes breast growth and other body changes, such as wasting of the genitals (genital atrophy) and the inability to maintain an erection.
+In biologic males, use of the female hormone estrogen causes breast growth and other body changes, such as decreased facial and body hair, wasting of the genitals (genital atrophy), and the inability to maintain an erection.

-In biologic females, use of the male hormone testosterone causes such changes as growth of facial hair, deepening of the voice, and changes in body odor and distribution of body fat.
+In biologic females, use of the male hormone testosterone causes such changes as growth of facial hair, deepening of the voice, and changes in body odor and distribution of body fat and muscle.

 For both sexes, surgery is preceded by

-For biologic females, surgery involves removal of the breasts (mastectomy) and sometimes the internal reproductive organs (uterus and ovaries), closure of the vagina, and creation of an artificial penis.
-Results of female-to-male surgery are less satisfactory than male-to-female surgery in terms of the appearance and function, possibly explaining why fewer female transsexuals request sex-reassignment surgery.
+For biologic females, surgery involves removal of the breasts (mastectomy) and sometimes the internal reproductive organs (uterus and ovaries), closure of the vagina, and creation of an artificial penis and usually a scrotum.
+Results of female-to-male surgery are less satisfactory than male-to-female surgery in terms of appearance and function, possibly explaining why fewer female transsexuals request sex-reassignment surgery.
+Also, complications, mainly urinary problems, are common.
+But techniques for female-to-male surgery continue to improve, and more biologic females are requesting surgery.

 Although transsexuals who have sex reassignment surgery cannot procreate, many are able to have satisfactory sexual relations.
 The ability to achieve orgasm is often retained after surgery, and some people report feeling comfortable sexually for the first time.
 However, few transsexuals endure the sex reassignment process for the sole purpose of being able to function sexually as the opposite sex.
 Confirmation of their inner sense of gender identity is the usual motivation.